Alexandros Kapelis is joined by the

 The Complete Concertos for Solo Keyboard by Johann Sebastian Bach (BWV 1052-1058)

-Alexandros Kapelis teams up with the Berliner Barock Solisten, a baroque ensemble of the Berlin Philharmonic, and is currently recording the complete concertos for solo keyboard and orchestra by Johann Sebastian Bach (BWV 1052-1058).
-A tour-de-force for soloist and ensemble alike, the artists have performed all of Bach’s solo keyboard concertos in one evening, giving the audience the rare opportunity to hear these masterpieces in one single performance.
+Alexandros Kapelis teams up with the Berliner Barock Solisten, the baroque ensemble of the Berlin Philharmonic, and is currently recording the complete concertos for solo keyboard and string orchestra by Johann Sebastian Bach (BWV 1052-1058).
+This project will take Kapelis and the Berliner Barock Solisten on a world tour, with performances through Europe, Asia, the Middle East, and the Americas during the 2019, 2020, and 2021 seasons.
+A tour-de-force for soloist and ensemble alike, the artists will take on the extraordinary task of performing all of Bach’s solo keyboard concertos in one evening, giving the audience in each venue the rare opportunity to hear these masterpieces in one single performance.

 Very few ensembles specializing in early music can display a level of artistic mastery akin to that of the Berliner Barock Solisten.
 Comprised by prominent members of the Berliner Philharmoniker, the musicians have created a unique approach to performing works of the 17th and 18th centuries.
 They play on historic—though modernized—instruments, using bows from various periods, depending on the work being performed.
 This flexibility, along with the homogeneity with which the ensemble plays, is virtually unparalleled internationally.